-The purpose of SCCA is to grow and strengthen the creative sector and it does this through the delivery of services that promote and support the development of artists and creative practice.
+The purpose of SCCA is to lead the arts and creative sector and it does this through the delivery of services that promote and support the development of artists and creative practice.
 SCCA enables creative practitioners to connect, create and collaborate.

-SCCA strives to connect the dots between creative practitioners and business in order to identify and capitalise on opportunities.
+SCCA strives to connect with professional arts and creative industries practitioners, organisations, businesses and stakeholders in order to identify and capitalise on opportunities.
 At the heart of SCCA is enabling and advocating for the valuable contribution the creative sector makes to the Sunshine Coast region; economically, culturally and socially.

 SCCA incorporated in 2008 as a not-for-profit organisation.
 Its governance structure is a voluntary board made up of a President, Vice-President, Secretary, Treasurer, and Board Members as determined at each AGM.
 A part-time Executive Officer role supports the operations of the organisation.
 The organisation maintains a paid membership program.
 Members receive discounted tickets for SCCA events and programs, voting rights, access to member services such as auspicing, as well as promotional and professional development support.

 on the Sunshine Coast

 The SCCA is governed by volunteer executives elected by SCCA members and supported by an Executive Officer.